wkeeling/selenium-wire/README.rst

 **I just want the proxy functionality, I don't care about request capture**

 In which case you can disable request capture using the ``disable_capture`` `option`_.
 When this option is set to ``True`` Selenium Wire will just pass everything straight through to the upstream proxy.
-No decryption, interception or capture will take place - which should improve performance.
+No interception, decryption or capture will take place, which should improve performance.

 SOCKS